department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/clothing-allowance.md

 <div class="va-introtext">

 Has your clothing been damaged by your prosthetic or orthopedic device (such as a wheelchair) or by the medicine you’re taking for a skin condition?
-If it has, you may be able to get money each year to help you buy new clothes.
-This is a disability compensation benefit known as an annual clothing allowance.
-Find out if you can get this benefit.
+If it has, you may be eligible for an annual VA clothing allowance.
+Find out if you qualify for this disability compensation benefit.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if you meet both of the requirements listed below.